 “I think you’ll like these,” he said, holding up a sheet of postage stamps.
 “See the yellow and pink rose?”

-Though I couldn’t see the stamps from across the room, I saw enough.
-My heart swelled with an inner recognition.
+My heart swelled with joy.
 “Is it… is it a picture of a Peace Rose?”

-I walked over to the bookshelf and pulled out a copy of Chicken Soup for the Gardener’s Soul.
-I flipped through the pages until I found my favorite story, Of War and Roses, written by Carol McAdoo Rehme.
+I reached for the bookshelf and pulled out a copy of Chicken Soup for the Gardener’s Soul.
+Then I flipped through the pages until I found my favorite story, Of War and Roses, written by Carol McAdoo Rehme.

 In 2000, I worked with a team of garden writers to write and produce Chicken Soup for the Gardener’s Soul as part of the bestselling series by Jack Canfield and Mark Victor Hansen.
 It was published in February 2001 and spent three months on the New York Times bestseller list.